 After all, limiting net carbs to 20-25 g per day can be a rather challenging task, especially in the beginning, and is likely to be much, much lower than what you were used to.

-Moreover, you need to keep an eye on your other macros too, and on electrolytes, which makes the learning curve rather steep in the beginning.
-(Rest assured, though, it gets much easier with time.)
+Moreover, you need to keep an eye on your other macros and electrolytes, which makes the learning curve rather steep in the beginning.
+Rest assured, though, it gets much easier with time.